TryQuiet/quiet/packages/testcafe-browser-provider-electron/README.md

     testcafe "electron:/home/user/electron-app" "<tests_directory>/**/*.js"
     ```

-4. The `.testcafe-electron-rc` file might be not in the application rood directory.
+4. The `.testcafe-electron-rc` file might be not in the application root directory.
 In that case specify the path to the configuration file like this:

     ```json
     {